2022 Reporting on Violence as a Public Health Issue: An AHCJ Summit

 - The health effects of exposure to chronic violence, especially among children, and the prevalence of indirect exposure to violence

-- Access to guns and how poor human risk perception plays into gun ownership; gun safety as a "consumer story."
+- Access to guns and how poor human risk perception plays into gun ownership

 - The role of clinicians in addressing community violence